• Skip to primary navigation

 • Email

-This Sticky Orange Tofu (aka Vegan Orange Chicken) tastes as deliciously decadent as Chinese takeout, but it's more flavorful and far healthier since it's both oil-free and sweetened with oranges.
+This Orange Tofu tastes like Panda Express Vegan Orange Chicken, but it's more flavorful and far healthier since it's homemade and oil-free.
 Pair with brown rice and steamed broccoli for the perfect takeout-style comfort dish.
 Air fryer instructions included!

 Jump to: